zeligism/zeligism.github.io/index.md

 * **Aug 2025 - Feb 2026**: Working as a **research intern in the Adaptive Bayesian Intelligence team at RIKEN-AIP** in Tokyo, mainly with Thomas Möellenhoff and Emtiyaz Khan.
 I worked initially on modeling and designing random learning rates methods as a Bayesian Learning Rule method with a Normal-Wishart variational distribution.
-Shifted towards accelerated methods under Gaussians (Variational Newton Methods), then changed it to ``schedule-free''.
+Shifted towards accelerated methods under Gaussians (Variational Newton Methods), then changed it to "schedule-free".
 **Paper coming soon.**
 Overall, I enjoyed working with bright and passionate colleagues, had many interesting conversations, learned more Japanse, explored Tokyo, and made great friends.